-Preparing for a Return to the Workplace, Employers Are Making Big Decisions (UPDATED) Insights June 24, 2021 This is an update from the client alert on May 28, 2021.

-Employers are starting to make big decisions on returning to the workplace, especially with the changing guidance from the Centers for Disease Control and Prevention ("CDC"), including that fully vaccinated people do not need to wear masks indoors, and various states.
-On June 15, New York hit their 70% vaccination milestone and Governor Andrew Cuomo lifted state-mandated COVID restrictions across commercial and social settings, effective immediately.
-Businesses in New York have discretion to lift their restrictions or require masks within their establishment, regardless of vaccination status.
-After weeks of uncertainty in California, California's Division of Occupational Safety and Health ("Cal/OSHA") voted on June 17 to adopt revised COVID-19 Prevention Emergency Temporary Standards, stating employers may allow fully vaccinated employees to not wear face coverings indoors, but must document their vaccination status.
-Governor Newsom issued an executive order to make the amended standards effective immediately.
-If an employer has an office in a state that lifts mask requirements for those who are fully vaccinated, how does such employer handle the situation?
-In states where documentation is not required, should an employer put employees on the "honor" system" and tell them they don't need to wear a mask if they are fully vaccinated or should the employer ask for proof of vaccinations as a prerequisite for allowing employees not to wear masks?
-Moreover, how will California employers tackle the new vaccination documentation requirement?
+Preparing for a Return to the Workplace, Employers Are Making Big Decisions Insights May 28, 2021 Employers are starting to make big decisions on returning to the workplace, especially with the fast-changing announcements from the Centers for Disease Control and Prevention (CDC).
+The CDC recently announced that fully vaccinated people do not need to wear masks indoors.
+Assuming states where the Company has offices lift mask requirements for those who are fully vaccinated, how do employers handle the situation?
+Should we put employees on the "honor system" and tell them they don't need to wear a mask if they are fully vaccinated?
+Or should we be asking for proof of vaccinations as a prerequisite for allowing employees not to wear masks?
 What are some of the COVID-19 related considerations?